davidemaser/Fast-Template/README.md

 Each object has a specific list of accepted properties that can be chained together in the expression.
 Each property is separated by a comma.
 Properties are formatted as ``property:value``.
 Certain properties can accept objects or arrays.

-#### Fast Ajax Tags
+#### Faster Ajax Tags
 ``<fta>{json:url}node=root_node,show=5,saveAs=something{~json}</fta>``

-Fast Ajax tags allow you to execute an XHR request without ever touching the actual ajax call.
+Faster Ajax tags allow you to execute an XHR request without ever touching the actual ajax call.
 The JSON data returned can be passed to a template and rendered or saved as a global object and used by other functions in the application (template models are currently in work).

-The Fast Ajax tag only has one require parameter, the URL.
+The Faster Ajax tag only has one require parameter, the URL.
 Callbacks can be bound to the function to execute a custom function with the returned data.

-The Fast Ajax object can accept the following properties:
+The Faster Ajax object can accept the following properties:

 url: the url to the JSON file (the root of your data objects can be defined in the Global config file)